imliuyzh/lfs101x-notes/chapter11.md

 ```

 ## nano
-nano is easy to use, and requires very little effort to learn.
 To open a file, type `nano <filename>` and press Enter.
 If the file does not exist, it will be created.

 nano provides a two line shortcut bar at the bottom of the screen that lists the available commands.
 Some of these commands are: